 Benefits of e-theses deposit

-- Increase exposure of your research
+- Increases exposure of your research

-- Build your research career
+- Helps you build your research profile

 E-theses at Surrey

 All doctoral degrees and MPhils are examined by thesis and an oral examination commonly known as the viva voce examination.
 Once you have done your viva and your corrections have been signed off, the University of Surrey requires you:

 You must deposit your thesis by following the E-thesis Deposit Guidance.
 The guidance includes best practice guidelines on how to enter the details of your thesis for better discoverability.

 - You will need to accept the terms of the Author Deposit Agreement when depositing your thesis.
 There is no form required.
 You need only click ‘accept’ when prompted by the system.

 - You can add any supplementary files, e.g. video, photographs, etc. This should not include any materials which already appear in your thesis.

 - Please note, the Research Degree Committee will not proceed to award the degree, until confirmation that the correct documents have been uploaded and that you have complied with the University’s requirements.
 The e-theses team will check your submission and confirm its status via e-mail, within 1-3 working days.